ohmediaorg/settings-bundle/README.md

             - { name: ohmedia_settings.transformer }
 ```

-Your service should implement `OHMedia\SettingsBundle\Settings\SettingsTransformerInterface`,
+Your service should implement `OHMedia\SettingsBundle\Interfaces\TransformerInterface`,
 which requires three functions.
 One function that gives the ID of the setting,
 and two functions to transform that setting's value.